 - Your loan’s maturity date will be extended by roughly the number of months of the forbearance period.

 - Interest will still accrue but it will not be added to the principal balance of your loan.
-Instead, your first payments after your forbearance will be applied first to this unpaid interest.
-This may result in you paying more interest over the life of your loan to determine your new monthly payment.
+The repayment of the interest that accrued during the forbearance period and your outstanding principal balance will be re-calculated over the remaining term of your loan to determine your new monthly payment.
 Your new monthly payment will likely be higher than your original monthly payment because of the interest that accrued during the forbearance period.
 (Note: If the interest accrued during your COVID-19 hardship forbearance is not paid and you use a different type of forbearance or deferment in the future, the interest could be capitalized at that future time).

-If you continue to experience financial hardship beyond this initial forbearance of 3 monthly payments, you have the option to request an additional 3-month payment forbearance if your account was current prior to entering into your COVID-19 forbearance and you have not previously used in total 9 months of COVID-19 forbearance.
+If you believe you will experience financial hardship beyond this initial forbearance of 3 monthly payments, you have the option to request an additional 3-month payment forbearance if your account was current prior to entering into your COVID-19 forbearance and you have not previously used in total 9 months of COVID-19 forbearance.
 If your loan was delinquent, contact us for other options.

 To inquire about this forbearance or other hardship options if needed, please contact MOHELA at 1-877-292-6845 (TTY: Dial 711).